TIBCOSoftware/tci-flogo/samples/app-dev/API-Development/REST/rest-ssl-certs-k8s-secret/readme.md

 ###Volume Mounts Configuration for YAML

-Below is a generic YAML configuration for deploying an application with SSL certificate support using volume mounts.
+Below is a generic YAML configuration for deploying an application with SSL certificate stored in secret and secret used as volume mount.

 	```yaml